Learn more about how the City of Boulder works to inspire and empower older adults.

 Programs and Services

-OAS is committed to supporting an age-friendly community through their work on anti-ageism, Lifelong Boulder, mitigating social isolation and encouraging community engagement.
+OAS is committed to supporting an age-inclusive community through their work on anti-ageism, Lifelong Boulder, mitigating social isolation and encouraging community engagement.
 Staff provides a continuum of services from health, wellness and lifelong learning to case management and supportive services.
+Staff has recently designed a training called Understanding Ageism and is offering it to community stakeholders.

 Programs and services are available to adults 60+ and their caregivers.
 Program and service topics include: